Souad Amidou: Biography

 She is the daughter of the actor Amidou.
 Her career started working with her father on the short film Le thé à la menthe in 1963.
 Then she was chosen by Claude Lelouch to play the daughter of Anouk Aimée in Un homme et une femme in 1966.

-When she was younger, she followed acting lessons from Anicette Fray.
-She followed her training at the "New Square Sylvia Monfort" then continued at Jean-Louis Martin-Barbaz, then with John Strasberg and Andreas Voutsinas.
+As a young woman, she studied acting lessons with Anicette Fray.
+She trained at the New Square Sylvia Monfort, then continued with Jean-Louis Martin-Barbaz, and later with John Strasberg and Andreas Voutsinas.

-From the early 1980s, she was acting in cinema and television.
-She became popular with her role in Le Grand frère from Francis Girod that got her a nomination for the Caesar of the best female hope.
-She also worked under the direction of Gérald Oury, Jacques Deray, Ariel Zeitoun, Gérard Lauzier and Steven Spielberg.
+Since the early 1980s, she has acted in cinema and television.
+She became popular with her role in Le Grand frère from Francis Girod that got her a nomination for the César Award for Most Promising Actress.
+She also worked with Gérald Oury, Jacques Deray, Ariel Zeitoun, Gérard Lauzier and Steven Spielberg.

-On 23 December 1987 she married the director Fabien Onteniente; the couple broke up on 15 March 1991.
+On 23 December 1987, she married director Fabien Onteniente; the couple broke up on 15 March 1991.